 Have you been to Seattle lately?
 It is crazy!
 The bustle and block after block of Amazon and many other tech and biotechnology buildings in the once seedy moribund South Lake Union district with another 8 cranes nearby building more space is more reminiscent of Tokyo or Shanghai rather than the former sleepy lumber and fishing town that counted only Boeing and Weyerhaeuser as corporate titans a few decades back.

-This is only a small part of it as there are multiple 40 story plus office/condo/hotel buildings being proposed or under construction in the downtown area; the 5 million square feet of planned office space for Bellevue and in the burbs where Microsoft is adding another 3 million square feet in Redmond to it’s Godzilla campus of over 10 million square feet.
+This is only a small part of it as there are multiple 40 story plus office/condo/hotel buildings being proposed or under construction in the downtown area; the 5 million square feet of planned office space for Bellevue and in the burbs where Microsoft is adding another 3 million square feet in Redmond to its Godzilla campus of over 10 million square feet is well underway.

-And I have not even mentioned the huge apartment and condo developments!
-Amazon gets a lot of the attention because of its huge footprint which really took off when it started taking huge chunks of space coming out of the recession in South Lake Union (much led by Paul Allen’s Vulcan real estate group) where now Amazon occupies close to 13 million sf of space throughout the Seattle area which dwarfs any other companies space commitments by a wide margin (other than Microsoft).
+And I have not even mentioned the huge apartment and condo developments in other neighborhoods of the city!
+Amazon gets a lot of the attention when talking of commercial real estate in Seattle because of its huge footprint which really took off when it started taking huge chunks of space coming out of the recession in South Lake Union (much led by Paul Allen’s Vulcan real estate group) where now Amazon occupies close to 13 million sf of space throughout the Seattle area which dwarfs any other companies space commitments by a wide margin (other than Microsoft).

 That is only part of the story as other well-known tech firms are catching up and looking to “draft” in the huge jet stream of Amazon’s massive flying machine.

-One weird little real estate tidbit that is a bit mind boggling: Amazon leased over 700,000 sf of space of under construction in a 58 story tower in downtown Seattle (Rainier Square) last year but pulled out of the deal in February in a bit of a snub to Seattle as they look “to spread out more evenly our human resource capital” and now is subleasing the space with WeWork and others looking to take over their space and brokers say they most likely will make money on the deal as rents have gone up in the short time frame from when they made their initial lease.
+One weird little real estate tidbit that is a bit mind boggling: Amazon leased over 700,000 sf of space of under construction in a 58 story tower in downtown Seattle (Rainier Square) last year but pulled out of the deal in February in a bit of a snub to Seattle as they look “to spread out more evenly our human resource capital”.
+They now are looking to sublease the space with WeWork and others looking to take over their space and brokers say they most likely will sublease all the space and probably make money on the deal as rents have gone up in the short time frame from when they made their initial lease.
 Wacky!!
 Here are few more eye-popping deals.

-- Facebook now leases over 2-million square feet of space in Lake Union with a recent commitment to two buildings, totalling over 1.1 million sf under construction that will come on line in 2021.
-This is addition to a plan for a 650,000 sf project for their Oculus Reality unit campus (with the mysterious moniker of “Project X”) next to Microsoft in Redmond.
-But wait they are not done… they just inked a full building deal in Bellevue for 340,000 sf.
+- Facebook now leases over 2 million square feet of space in Lake Union with a recent commitment to two buildings totaling over 1.1 million sf under construction that will come on line in 2021.
+This is in addition to a plan for a 650,000 sf project for their Oculus Reality unit campus (with the mysterious moniker of “Project X”) next to Microsoft in Redmond.
+But wait they are not done…they just inked a full building deal in Bellevue for 340,000 sf.
 Plans are for 4 million sf in Facebook’s various operations around Seattle by 2022.

-- WeWork now has 1.5 million square feet under control in 14 buildings across Seattle metro and is eyeing a big chunk of Amazon’s sublease at Rainier Square.
+- WeWork now has 1.5 million square feet under control in 14 buildings across Seattle metro and is eying a big chunk of Amazon’s sublease at Rainier Square.

 - Apple just committed to 650,000 sf in South Lake Union in two office buildings, tripling their space in Seattle.